AusPrinzip/Solidly-veNFT-liquidifier/README.md

 ## Overview

-Liquidao is a decentralized protocol designed to solve the liquidity-locking dilemma in DeFi.
+This is a decentralized protocol designed to solve the liquidity-locking dilemma in DeFi.
 By enabling users to "liquidify" their time-locked vesting NFTs (vNFTs), our protocol creates a circular economy that benefits both vNFT holders seeking liquidity and traders seeking flexible exposure to underlying tokens while maintaining access to governance rewards.

-Inspired by abacus.tech, Liquidao builds upon innovative DeFi concepts to create a solution specifically tailored for time-locked assets in Solidly-based ecosystems.
+Inspired by abacus.tech, it builds upon innovative DeFi concepts to create a solution specifically tailored for time-locked assets in Solidly-based ecosystems.

 ### The Problem